On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of -K a hler structures

 We next roughly state Voisin's proof of local stability theorem \cite[Theorem 9.23]{Vo02}.
 Let $\pi: \mathcal{X} \rightarrow B$ ($0 \in B$) be a family of complex manifolds with K\"ahlerian $X=X_0$.
 One puts a Hermitian metric on $\mathcal{X}$ to get an induced Hermitian metric on each $X_{b}:=\pi^{-1}(b)$.
 We can identify $H^{1}\left(X_{b}, \Omega_{X_{b}}\right)$ with the forms of type $(0,1)$ with values in $\Omega_{X_{b}}$ which are harmonic for the Laplacian associated to the operator $\bp$.
 By virtue of the deformation invariance of Hodge numbers \cite[Proposition 9.20]{Vo02} together with the deformation theory from \cite{MK71}, she proved the existence of a $\mathcal{C}^{\infty}$ section $\left(\omega_{b}\right)_{b \in B}, \omega_{0}=\omega$ ($d$-closed K\"ahler form) of the bundle $\Omega_{\mathcal{X} / B} \otimes \Omega_{\mathcal{X} / B}^{0,1}$ such that $\omega_{b}$ is $\bar{\partial}_b$-closed for every $b$ sufficiently near 0, where

 and

-Finally, she got the desired K\"ahler form $\Re \omega_{b}^{\prime}$ from a $d$-closed $(1,1)$-form $\omega_{b}^{\prime}$ constructed on $X_b$ due to her (separate) usage of deformation openness of $\p\bp$-lemma \cite[Propositions 9.20 and 9.21]{Vo02} (this property was first showed by Voisin, while one realizes that the $\p\bp$-lemma is equivalent to the Fr\"{o}licher (or Hodge to de Rham) spectral sequence degenerates at $E_1$ plus the formal Hodge decomposition (see \cite[(5.21)]{DGMS75}), \cite[Theorem 5.12]{Wu06} and \cite[Corollary 3.7]{AT13} also proved this property later) and some uniform convergence arguments.
+Finally, she got the desired K\"ahler form $\Re \omega_{b}^{\prime}$ from a $d$-closed $(1,1)$-form $\omega_{b}^{\prime}$ constructed on $X_b$ due to her (separate) usage of deformation openness of $\p\bp$-property \cite[Propositions 9.20, 9.21]{Vo02} and some uniform convergence arguments.

+One should notice that the former property was first showed by Voisin, while one realizes that the $\p\bp$-property on $X$ is equivalent to the Fr\"{o}licher (or Hodge to de Rham) spectral sequence degenerates at $E_1$ plus the property that the canonical filtration on $H^l (X,\mb C)$ gives a Hodge structure of weight $l$, for every $l\geq 0$.
+See \cite[Theorem 5.12]{Wu06} and \cite[Corollary 3.7]{AT13} for alternative proofs.

-It may be noteworthy that when using Voisin's approach to deal with the local stabilities of $p$-K\"{a}hler structures ($p>1$), one possibly encounters some obstacles.
-Notice that a $p$-K\"ahler form $\omega_{0}$ on $X_0$ is not necessarily $\bp$-harmonic, which is different from the case of $1$-K\"ahler forms.
+It's worth noting that when using Voisin's approach to deal with the local stabilities of $p$-K\"{a}hler structures ($p>1$), one might encounter some obstacles.
+Unlike the case of $1$-K\"ahler forms, a $p$-K\"ahler form $\omega_{0}$ on $X_0$ is not necessarily $\bp$-harmonic.
 Hence, given an initial $d$-closed $\omega_{0}\in A^{p,p}(X_0)$, one first needs to find a $\bp$-harmonic representative which is much possibly different form $\omega_0$, and then imitates the subsequent actions.
-However, it seems that the transversality probably gets damaged in this process.
+However, it appears that the transversality is likely to be lost in this process.

 Motivated by Voisin's proof, we now briefly describe our method to prove local stabilities of $p$-K\"{a}hler structures, which is quite different from Kodaira--Spencer's.
-By means of the Kuranishi's completeness theorem introduced in Subsection \ref{subsection-Kuranishi family}, we can reduce Theorem \ref{c-p-kahler} to the Kuranishi family $\varpi:\mc{K}\to T$ by shrinking $E$ if necessary, that is, we will explicitly construct a $p$-K\"{a}hler extension $\widetilde{\omega_t}$ of the $p$-K\"{a}hler form $\omega_0$ on $X_0$, such that $\widetilde{\omega_t}$ is a $p$-K\"{a}hler form on the general fiber $\varpi^{-1}(t)=X_t$.
+By means of the Kuranishi's completeness theorem introduced in Subsection \ref{subsection-Kuranishi family}, we can reduce Theorem \ref{pkahler introduction} to the Kuranishi family $\varpi:\mc{K}\to T$ by shrinking $E$ if necessary, that is, we will explicitly construct a $p$-K\"{a}hler extension $\widetilde{\omega_t}$ of the $p$-K\"{a}hler form $\omega_0$ on $X_0$, such that $\widetilde{\omega_t}$ is a $p$-K\"{a}hler form on the general fiber $\varpi^{-1}(t)=X_t$.